 Sending Us A Pitch

-Once your pitch is ready to go, send it to firstname.lastname@example.org.
+Once your pitch is ready to go, send it to firstname.lastname@example.org and/or the relevant section editor.

 We're checking that inbox regularly, so it's a good first port of call particularly if you don't already have a relationship built up with an editor.
 If your pitch is particularly time-sensitive, a follow-up email after a week or so is a good way of bumping a pitch up the inbox.